AdobeDocs/target-dev.en/help/dev/implement/delivery-api/overview.md

 ---
 # Delivery API overview

-The [!DNL Adobe Target] [!DNL Delivery API] is based on REST.
+The [!DNL Adobe Target Delivery API] is based on REST.
 This documentation describes the resources that make up the [!DNL Adobe Target] [!DNL Delivery API].
 HTTP methods are utilized to execute operations on those resources.

 Using [!UICONTROL Adobe Target's Delivery API], you can: